drogonframework/drogon/README.md

 } // namespace api
 ```

 As you can see, users can use the `HttpController` to map paths and parameters at the same time.
 This is a very convenient way to create a RESTful API application.

 In addition, you can also find that all handler interfaces are in asynchronous mode, where the response is returned by a callback object.
 This design is for performance reasons because in asynchronous mode the drogon application can handle a large number of concurrent requests with a small number of threads.

 After compiling all of the above source files, we get a very simple web application.
-This is a good start. **for more information, please visit the [wiki](https://github.com/an-tao/drogon/wiki/01-Overview) or [docsforge](https://drogon.docsforge.com/master/overview/)**
+This is a good start. **For more information, please visit the [wiki](https://github.com/an-tao/drogon/wiki/01-Overview) or [DocsForge](https://drogon.docsforge.com/master/overview/)**

+## Contributions
+Every contribution is welcome.
+Please refer to the [contribution guidelines](CONTRIBUTING.md) for more information.